-- State institutions or developmental centers, only considered for individuals who are a danger to themselves or others.
+- State institutions or developmental centers are considered only for individuals who are a danger to themselves or others.

 Note: States or regions may have various terms for identical living situations.
 For example, one state might call a setting “prevocational training residence” and another state might refer to the same setting as “assisted living.”

 There may be other variations of the situations listed above, but the most important consideration is to evaluate your child’s individual needs when considering a living setting.